mattduffield/frontendcreator/docs/basics/custom-elements/readme.md

 **Note:** The designer does not know how to render the custom element as it treats it as pure markup.

 Now, if you were to change the `welcome` text, etc. and save.
 You would immediately get those changes the next time you rendered your new screen.

+Refer to the [ Custom Element Tutorial ](../../tutorials/custom-element.md) for tutorial on working with custom elements in your screens.